 - Snacks: Bring snacks or energy bars to fuel you during your visit.

-- Camera: Capture the stunning views and memories of your visit to Machu Picchu by bringing a camera or smartphone.
+- Camera: Bring a camera or smartphone to capture the stunning views and memories of your visit to Machu Picchu.

 - Cash: Bring some money as there are no ATMs inside Machu Picchu, and some vendors may not accept credit cards.